Flat design: History

 Android began to adopt flat design trends with 4.0 "Ice Cream Sandwich" in 2011; Matias Duarte, Google's vice president of design, felt that Apple's iOS was too skeuomorphic, Windows Phone looked like "airport lavatory signage", and that both interfaces were too rigidly standardized with limited flexibility for designers.
 The platform's new "Holo" interface was designed to appear more simplistic than past Android versions, with neon-blue accents, hard edges, and drop shadows for depth.

 In 2013, Apple unveiled iOS 7, which shifted to a flat UI design with use of brighter colors, typography, as well as blurred, translucent overlays.
 The following year, OS X Yosemite introduced the iOS 7-styled user interface to Apple's Mac OS X operating system.
 Google began to introduce its own flat design language known as "Material Design" for Android (beginning on Android 5.0 "Lollipop") and its other platforms, which is based on index card-like sheets and the use of shadows to promote depth and hierarchy, as well as smooth animations and transitions.

 In 2017, Microsoft unveiled the Fluent Design System, a new flat user interface.
 This new interface departs from its predecessor, Metro, through the use of depth, interface feedback, and a new translucency effect Microsoft dubbed "Acrylic".

+By the mid-2020s, flat design began being gradually replaced by Glassmorphism, a design style characterized by the use of vibrant colors covered with glassy layers, semi-transparent panels, soft lighting, depth effects, and background blur.